 How do you use a mnemonic major system?

-The Major System is a so-called mnemonic device.
-It’s a memory trick that helps people to easily remember a lot of information simultaneously.
+The Mnemonic Major System is a so-called mnemonic technique.
+It’s a memory trick and phonetic mnemonic system that helps people to easily remember a lot of information simultaneously.
 Examples are dates, long series of numbers, new people’s faces, shopping lists, or big chunks of text.

 It’s based on the idea that information with no structure or a complicated one can be remembered by associating them to an alternative structure.

 When he parks his car in spot F-1 in a car park as large as a football pitch, chances are the driver won’t manage to easily find it again.

 When spot F-1 actually has a picture of basket of Fruit (starting with the letter F), that image and the combination of the letter and the number will be remembered by the driver, helping him to easily find their car again.

 There are many more mnemonic devices in addition to the Major System, with the Memory Palace being one of the most famous.
 By talking a virtual stroll through, for instance, your own home, you can remember objects or long series of numbers.

 The first series of decimals of an infinite number like pi can be remembered and reproduced in that way; 3.1415926535 8979323846 2643383279 5028841971 6939937510 ….
 The person who has to remembered is asked to visualise the front door and see the number 314 on it.

 The entry hall has a balloon hanging in it with 159 written on it.
 The little cabinet under the mirror has a wooden frame on it displaying the number 265.
 The door to the sitting room has 358 painted on it.
 By memorising all these numbers and associating them with objects in the memory palace, it becomes easier to reproduce them.

 Using a language method based on rhythm and music is a common mnemonic device as well.
 Using a rhyme or song is a good way to remember things.